-I would recommend Swimming, running track, wrestling, then again any contact sport will do.
-Seals come from all types of backgrounds.
-One is not better than the other, but it helps to understand teamwork and playing with pain / discomfort.
-No matter what you do, you should always run, swim, and pt several times a week...
+I would recommend swimming, track and wrestling; then again, any contact sport will do.
+SEALs come from all types of backgrounds.
+One is not better than the other, but it helps to understand teamwork and playing with pain and discomfort.
+No matter what you do, you should always run, swim and PT several times a week...

 2. Will Mini-BUD/S help me to prepare for BUD/S?

-Yes - it will make you find out if you want to do it that is for sure.
+Yes, it will make you find out whether you want to do it.
+That is for sure.
 It is a good test.
-Right now there is no mini-BUD/S for ROTC students due to the seal training command ramping up to increase the number of seals in the navy.
+Right now, there is no mini-BUD/S for ROTC students because of the SEAL training command ramping up to increase the number of SEALs in the Navy.
 The instructors are busy during this time of war.
-But, check out the SEAL Training Adventures website for another option that many ROTC / USNA mids are doing.
-It is operated by former seal Don Mann.
+But check out the SEAL Training Adventures website for another option that many ROTC/USNA mids are doing.
+It is operated by former SEAL Don Mann.

-Not really necessary - there are no weights at BUD/S. Read the article "No Weights at Bootcamp."
+It's not really necessary; there are no weights at BUD/S. Read the article "No Weights at Boot Camp."

-However if you insist, weights can help balance out your training with shoulder workouts and other upper body gripping exercises.
-Rope climbing is better for grip though .Or towel pullups.
-I do recommend adding some weights to break up the monotony of training.
-See the "Weights and Pt Workouts" article.
+However, if you insist, weights can help balance out your training with shoulder workouts and other upper-body gripping exercises.
+Rope climbing or towel pull-ups are better for grip, though.
+I recommend adding some weights to break up the monotony of training.
+See the "Weights and PT Workouts" article.

-4. I'd like to be a SEAL sniper, is there thing I could do to prepare myself for that?
+4. I'd like to be a SEAL sniper.
+Is there anything I could do to prepare myself for that?

-Practice shooting or take a shooting course...otherewise do not sweat it until you have graduated from special forces training.
+Practice shooting or take a shooting course. ...
+Otherwise, do not sweat it until you have graduated from special forces training.
 You are getting ahead of yourself.
 Get through training first.